 The stationary sound test

 The microphone is positioned obliquely behind the outlet at a distance of 50 centimeters in a 45-degree angle on the vehicle’s longitudinal axis.
 In the case of a vehicle with exhausts on both sides of the vehicle, two microphones are used, situated on both sides of the vehicle.
-The height at which the microphones are placed is equal to the highest point of the outlet of the silencer, but not more than 20 centimeters from the ground.
+The height at which the microphones are placed is equal to the highest point of the outlet of the silencer, but no less than 20 centimeters from the ground.
 The measurement is done with the gear in freewheel and at an engine speed which is half of the maximum.
 If the maximum engine speed is less than or equal to 5,000 rotations per minute, then it is measured at a speed that is 75% of the highest achievable engine speed.
 The free space around the tested vehicle is at least three meters on all sides.